Milton Keynes University Hospital New Entrance and Retail Building

-Bowman Riley Architects designed this new Hospital Entrance at Milton Keynes University Hospital, a medium-sized district general hospital.
-The new entrance was designed on a former car park as part of the hospital’s wider redevelopment to upgrade the infrastructure and facilities.
-Bowman Riley Building Consultancy provided the role of Principal Designer.
+Bowman Riley Architects designed a new hospital entrance and retail building at Milton Keynes University Hospital, a medium-sized district general hospital.
+As part of the hospital’s wider redevelopment to upgrade the infrastructure and facilities, the new entrance was designed on a former car park.

-The building accommodates three retail units occupied by Little Fresh, Costa Coffee and Subway for patients, staff and visitors thereby bringing much needed revenue to the hospital.
+The building accommodates three retail units to be occupied by Amigo, Costa Coffee and Subway for patients, staff and visitors thereby bringing much needed revenue to the hospital.

 The building was constructed within a controlled environment, which vastly reduced the time spent on site and provided less material waste.
-Constructed with both hot and cold rolled steel chassis, the fabric of the building offers an engineered solution featuring high levels of fire resistance and thermal efficiency.
+Constructed with a hot rolled steel chassis, the fabric of the building offers an engineered solution featuring high levels of fire resistance

 Derriford Hospital Modular M&S Store – Devon